fatvdbergdotus/ai/README.md

 Traditional AI systems are typically **deterministic** and **interpretable**, meaning their reasoning processes can be traced and understood step by step.
 This makes them particularly useful in domains where transparency and explainability are important, such as expert systems used in medical diagnosis or legal reasoning.

 Traditional AI is **applied** in several areas that rely on rule-based reasoning and logical problem-solving.
-It is widely used in expert systems to replicate human expertise in fields such as medicine, finance, and engineering troubleshooting.
+It is widely used in **expert systems** to replicate human expertise in fields such as medicine, finance, and engineering troubleshooting.
 Another important application is in early natural language processing systems, including rule-based chatbots and grammar checkers.
-Traditional AI is also used in planning and scheduling systems, where it helps determine sequences of actions for tasks like airline scheduling and project management.
-In game playing, it enables computers to make decisions in structured environments such as chess using algorithms like minimax.
+Traditional AI is also used in **planning** and **scheduling systems**, where it helps determine sequences of actions for tasks like airline scheduling and project management.
+In game playing, it enables computers to make decisions in structured environments such as **chess** using algorithms like minimax.
 It plays a key role in knowledge representation and reasoning by organizing information through logic, semantic networks, and ontologies.
 Additionally, traditional AI is applied in robotics for rule-based control and navigation, in theorem proving for solving mathematical problems and verifying software, and in constraint satisfaction problems such as timetabling, map coloring, and puzzle solving.

 However, traditional AI has significant limitations.
-It struggles with uncertainty, ambiguity, and the complexity of real-world environments, as it requires exhaustive manual knowledge engineering and cannot easily adapt to new or unseen data.
+It struggles with **uncertainty**, **ambiguity**, and the **complexity** of real-world environments, as it requires exhaustive manual knowledge engineering and cannot easily adapt to new or unseen data.
 These challenges led to the rise of data-driven approaches, particularly machine learning, which can automatically learn patterns from data rather than relying solely on predefined rules.

 See also: [Knowledge Representation](artificial_intelligence/knowledge_representation.md), [Natural Language Processing](artificial_intelligence/natural_language_processing.md), [Visual Perception](artificial_intelligence/visual_perception.md), [Intelligent Robot](artificial_intelligence/intelligent_robot.md) and [Automatic Reasoning](artificial_intelligence/automatic_reasoning.md).

 ## Machine Learning
 [Machine learning](machine_learning/) is the study of programs that can improve their performance on a given task automatically [2].

-There are several kinds of machine learning.
-Unsupervised learning, or clustering, analyzes a stream of data and finds patterns and makes predictions without any other guidance [3].
+There are several kinds of machine learning. **Unsupervised learning**, or clustering, analyzes a stream of data and finds patterns and makes predictions without any other guidance [3].

-Supervised learning, or classification, requires labeling the training data with the expected answers, and comes in two main varieties: (i) classification where the program must learn to predict what category the input belongs in [4]; and, (ii) regression where the program must deduce a numeric function based on numeric input [4].
+**Supervised learning**, or classification, requires labeling the training data with the expected answers, and comes in two main varieties: (i) classification where the program must learn to predict what category the input belongs in [4]; and, (ii) regression where the program must deduce a numeric function based on numeric input [4].

-In reinforcement learning, the agent is rewarded for good responses and punished for bad ones.
+In **reinforcement learning**, the agent is rewarded for good responses and punished for bad ones.
 The agent learns to choose responses that are classified as "good" [5].

-Transfer learning is when the knowledge gained from one problem is applied to a new problem [6].
+**Transfer learning** is when the knowledge gained from one problem is applied to a new problem [6].

-Deep learning (as discussed later) is a type of machine learning that runs inputs through biologically inspired artificial neural networks for all of these types of learning [10].
+**Deep learning** (as discussed later) is a type of machine learning that runs inputs through biologically inspired artificial neural networks for all of these types of learning [10].

 See also: [Linear/Logistic Regression](machine_learning/linear_logistic_regression.md),
 [Multiple Regression](machine_learning/multiple_regression.md),